Six Hands at an Open Door

 Tics and Ampersands

 This music is made using ¼” tape recorders, cassette machines, sine tone oscillators, shortwave radios, and contact microphones.
-From composers John Cage, Pierre Schaeffer, Karlheinz Stockhausen, Pauline Oliveros, Else Marie Pade, Iannis Xenakis, and other modernists, Langham Research Centre have learned much.Buy it from Never Anything
+From composers John Cage, Pierre Schaeffer, Karlheinz Stockhausen, Pauline Oliveros, Else Marie Pade, Iannis Xenakis, and other modernists, Langham Research Centre have learned much.Buy it on Bandcamp

 Tape Works Vol. 1 stands alone as a collection of modern musique concrète.
 Created with rare and obsolete machinery and inspired by early electronic composers including John Cage, Alvin Lucier, Delia Derbyshire and Daphne Oram, Tape Works Vol. 1 is the modern incarnation of the work of the original BBC Radiophonic Workshop.